max-van-leeuwen/SnapLensStudio-CodeSnippets/README.md

 # SnapLensStudio-CodeSnippets
-Handy stand-alone code, will update every once in a while.
+Handy code, will update every once in a while.

 To use, simply add the script to your scene.<br/>
 Call the function as described at the top of the script in the comments.<br/>